uvarc/rc-website/content/userinfo/rivanna/software/spark.md

 ## Jupyter notebook/lab

-Instead of the default Python shell, you can redirect the `pyspark` to open a Jupyter notebook/lab as follows.
+Instead of the default Python shell, you can redirect `pyspark` to open a Jupyter notebook/lab as follows.
 First, you need access to the `jupyter` command.

 ```
 module load anaconda